Keep in mind that all publications provided on this page are proofs. Please double-check the final published version before citing them.

 Recent Presentations

-“Teaching the Old Saxon Heliand (A Roundtable).”
-57th Annual International Congress on Medieval Studies, Hosted Virtually by Western Michigan University, May 9-14, 2022.
+“The Languages of the Heliand (A Roundtable).”
+59th Annual International Congress on Medieval Studies, Kalamazoo, MI, May 9-11, 2024.

 You must be logged in to post a comment.